 Amsterdam is usually spoken of as a must see place.
 The canals! the art! the hip areas! the red light district! the ease of getting pot and hash! the museums! ..etc…etc. It’s on everyone’s list of “breathtaking” places, you feel that you are definitely missing something if you don’t experience it in all its glory.
 It’s always on the best places before you die articles that l see.

-I’m not sure if l am just jaded from all my travels, and l am sure a lot of people would disagree with me, but l was actually meh about the whole place.
+I’m not sure if l am just jaded from all my travels, and l’m sure a lot of people would disagree with me, but l was actually meh about the whole place.
 I didn’t hate it, but l didn’t love it either.
 I wanted to.
 I just couldn’t do it.
 I can’t quite put my finger on what it was either.
 It was just … okay..for me anyway .. sorry.. :-) .
 We arrived on a pleasantly warm and sunny day.
 It was quite easy to make our way from the airport to where we stayed.
 A suburb that was just 10 minutes by train to the center, in a lovely AirBnB rental.
 There was a misunderstanding with the actual stop to get off, so we ended up having to walk an extra half a kilometer.
 The lovely hostess met us halfway, and we walked back to the flat together, where she familiarized us with the place.
 We quickly dropped off our bags and took off to explore the city.
 The canals, l must admit, are very nice.
 It’s easy to imagine yourself floating down them in a boat, sipping wine and eating cheese as we saw so many people doing.
-Maybe after seeing Venice and it’s lovely canals, l wasn’t very impressed.
+Maybe after seeing Venice and its lovely (but stinky :-) )canals, l wasn’t very impressed.
 They are pretty, and there are countless numbers of them all winding through the city, but..they were just okay.
 Nothing to make me say “l am so glad l came here specifically for the canals”.

 Find Hotels in Amsterdam.

 I had been looking forward to visiting the Anne Frank house.
 I wanted to see the place where this little girl found shelter from the Nazis.
 The line though, was insanely long.
 I simply refuse to wait in line for 2 hours for anything.
 We chose to take a picture of the outside and one next to her little stature and call it a day.
 Same for the Van Gogh museum.
-I am a big fan of his work, but we had just seen a few of his masterpieces at the National Gallery in London, so there was really no urgency to go there.
+I am a huge fan of his work, but we had just seen a few of his masterpieces at the National Gallery in London for free, so there was really no urgency to go there.

 The one thing that struck us was how expensive Amsterdam is!
 A bottle of water (33cl) cost €2 at the convenience stores, while they were an average of €4-6 at the restaurants.
 Most of them had little signs that said “we do not serve tap water as a matter of hygiene” or something similar.
 Really??
 The tap water is completely drinkable mind you.
 We survived just fine on it .
 It was cheaper to drink beer than water, but how much beer can one person drink?… don’t answer that!! :o ) .